Kevin Malone

 Kevin Malone is a fictional character in the American television series The Office, portrayed by Brian Baumgartner.
 In the series, Kevin is a member of the accounting department at the Scranton branch of Dunder Mifflin.
-He is shown to have eccentric interests and to lack communication skills.
+He is shown to have eccentric interests and a lack of communication skills.

 In the original UK TV series, Kevin's counterpart is Keith Bishop, who is portrayed by Ewen MacIntosh.

 Storylines

 Seasons 1–2

 Kevin is a prominent supporting character throughout the first season.

 In season two, Kevin begins a relationship with Stacy, to whom he later proposes.
 In "Take Your Daughter to Work Day," Kevin brings Stacy's daughter Abby to the office, where she quickly becomes friends with Jim.

 In "Michael's Birthday," Kevin gets tested for skin cancer, which takes the attention away from party festivities to Michael's dismay.
 The test results are negative, though Michael mistakenly believes "negative" means that his test revealed cancer.

 Later in the season, Jim and Pam encounter Kevin's The Police tribute band "Scrantonicity" while searching for bands for Pam and Roy's wedding.

 In "Casino Night," Kevin is revealed as an adept poker player and 2002 winner of a World Series of Poker tournament.